Guanaja is pronounced “gwa-na’-‘ha.

-The island is the most mountainous of the three and has an abundance of year-round fresh water springs, waterfalls, hiking trails, and beautiful beaches.
-It is also split in two by a man-made channel that provides access to the airport and serves as the main “thoroughfare” for nearly all transportation, which is by boat.
+The island is the most mountainous of the three and has an abundance of year-round freshwater springs, waterfalls, hiking trails, and beautiful beaches.
+It is also split in two by a human-made channel that provides access to the airport and serves as the main “thoroughfare” for nearly all transportation, which is by boat.
 (There is only one road on the mainland and only a handful of cars.)

-There are about 10,000 people here, with the majority living on the cay called Bonacca, which can be seen from Dunbar Rock.
-The other 2 smaller settlements are Mangrove Bight and Savannah Bight.
+There are about 10,000 people here, with the majority living on the cay called Bonacca.
+Guests at Dunbar Rock have a clear view of Bonacca from the west side of “the Rock.”
+The other two smaller settlements are Mangrove Bight and Savannah Bight.

 US Dollars and Lempiras are widely accepted everywhere.
-There is no need to exchange Dollars for Lempira’s.
-Small bills are encouraged, as generally you will receive change in Lempiras.
-Banking is limited on the island of Guanaja.
-There is only one bank, Banco Atlantida, and no ATMs.
-It is recommended you carry cash, as traveler’s checks are not accepted, and cannot be changed at the bank.
+There is no need to exchange Dollars for Lempiras.
+Small bills are encouraged, as generally, you will receive change in Lempiras.
+There is one bank in Bonacca, but it does not have an ATM.
+It is recommended you carry cash.
+Traveler’s checks are not accepted, nor will the bank cash them.
 Most establishments do not accept credit cards.

-Prevailing ocean breezes keep the temperature comfortable year around.
-The temperature is generally in the low 80s, only occasionally getting in to the high 80s during August and September.
-The average rainfall is 100 inches a year which helps keep the island lush and green.
+Steady ocean breezes keep the temperature comfortable year around.
+The temperature is generally in the low 80s, only occasionally getting into the high 80s during August and September.
+The average rainfall is 100 inches a year, which helps keep the island lush and green.
 Guanaja’s rainy season usually begins around October and lasts until December or January.

 To enter Honduras, you must present a U.S. passport with at least six months remaining validity.
 U.S. citizens do not require a visa for tourism, but you must provide evidence of return or onward travel.
-For other nationalities, it is your responsibility to ensure your own visa requirements, and no refunds will be awarded for customers denied access for lack of a proper visa.
+For other nationalities, it is your responsibility to ensure your own visa requirements.
+No refunds will be awarded for customers denied access for lack of a proper visa.